Are you ready for a fresh start? A new beginning?

 The comparison game is easy to play.
 Comparing your life to what others put on social media (Facebook, Instagram, Pinterest, Twitter, etc) sucks the contentment and gratitude you should be feeling about your life.
 I found I would get on social media about once every hour.
 I don’t necessarily compare myself to others, but I complained about not having enough hours to complete things I wanted to do.
 When I checked myself on how much I was on my phone texting and looking at social media, I found a lot of time to do other things, like read a book!

 Do you hate telling people no?
 I do!
 In 2018, I had a hard time adjusting to my new life being cancer free.
 I felt that I was required to say yes to every event, every task, every person.
 Perhaps it was survivor’s guilt or the freedom of not having to go to treatment.
-This year it is different.

 I let slide a lot of bad behavior towards me from my family and “friends”.
 Being grateful for the people in my life, I didn’t create boundaries.
 Reminder, you are your own advocate for what you will or will not tolerate from the people in your life.

-A couple of days ago, I finished a complete organization and cleaning of EVERY cabinet and drawer and closet in my home.
+I finished a complete organization and cleaning of EVERY cabinet and drawer and closet in my home.
 It was time consuming and mentally exhausting.
 BUT totally worth it.
 I figure the time it took me to complete the organization of my home (three days!) saved me money and time for the rest of the year.

 Along with being organized with my home, I made a list of appointments I need to make for my health (dentist, medical, vision) and birthdays and goals.
 Having a list with all these items in one place helps me to keep my head clear.